backtrace-labs/backtrace-android/docs/native-integration-startup.md

 loaded, so rejecting it on an ABI guess would break 32-bit processes on 64-bit devices and native-bridge translation.

-An inferred ABI is used only to construct steps 2 through 4, and it is not required until the linker path has failed validation — a valid loaded module initializes the handler even when process ABI metadata is malformed or unavailable.
+An inferred ABI is used only to construct steps 3 and 4 — the linker path and an existing extracted library are both directly loadable without ABI inference, so the handler initializes from either even when process ABI metadata is malformed or unavailable.
 That inferred value comes from `Build.CPU_ABI`, which Android adjusts for the current process bitness, rather than `Build.SUPPORTED_ABIS[0]`, which describes the device.
 On API 23 and later the defensive fallback for an empty `CPU_ABI` preserves process bitness via `Process.is64Bit()`; API 21-22 can only fall back to the device-ordered list.